klharp/DYD_Data/README.md

 There are two tables in the dataset, “dyd” and “meta_data” which exist in the Google Cloud Platform.
 The “dyd” table is quite large and has a lot of fields that are not needed.
 The “meta_data” table is smaller.
 The “Identifier” field exists in both tables and will be the field in which data will be merged.

 ## Process
-1. Clean extract the wanted columns from the tables and clean all the data by removing duplicates and NULLS.
+1. In Big Query, clean extract the wanted columns from the tables and clean all the data by removing duplicates and NULLS.

 2. Merge the two datasets on "Identifier."